 \begin{remark} {\rm In the proof of Theorem \ref{thm_m0}, we constructed admissible extensions of $(\bar B, F^*(g_{Eucl}))$ that obeyed the boundary conditions \eqref{bcont_weak}.
-However, it is possible with some further work to achieve equality of the mean curvatures, i.e.~\eqref{bcont}, in the construction by following an argument similar to the proof of Proposition \ref{prop_H}.
+However, it may be possible with some further work to achieve equality of the mean curvatures, i.e.~\eqref{bcont}, in the construction by following an argument similar to the proof of Proposition \ref{prop_H}.
 Specifically, one may replace \eqref{eqn_v_t} with $\bar L_t v_t = f_t$, where the functions $f_t \geq 0$ are chosen to be supported near $\dm_t$ and so that the normal derivatives $\bar N_t(v_t)$ satisfy \eqref{wHH1} with $\bar H_t = H_0$.
-A similar argument to that in Step 5 above shows that $(M_{t}, \bar g_{t})$ has no immersed minimal surfaces surrounding $\dm$; however since $f_t$ may blow up near the singular point $F_0(z)$, it is not clear that $(M_{t}, \bar g_{t})$ has no immersed minimal surfaces at all. } \end{remark}
+Note that $f_t$ may blow up near the singular point $F_0(z)$, which complicates the analysis; we do not pursue this further here. } \end{remark}

 To conclude this section, we note that it is not difficult to see that the proof of Theorem \ref{thm_conj_II} generalizes to a larger class of immersions $\cF$ at the boundary of the space of embeddings than the particular class $\cF$ used in Theorem \ref{thm_conj_II}.
 We will not pursue this in any further detail here.
-Instead, we make the following general:
+Instead, we make the following more general:

 \begin{conjecture} Conjecture II is false for any {\it locally flat} 3-ball.
 That is, if $F$ is any smooth immersion of a 3-ball $\bar B$ in $\bR^{3}$ that is not an embedding, then $(\bar B, F^{*}(g_{Eucl}))$ admits no admissible extension realizing its Bartnik mass. \end{conjecture}